orbeon/orbeon-forms-doc/form-runner/component/dropdown-date.md

 ## What it does

-This component allows users to select a date with 3 drop-downs, for the year, month, and day.
+This component allows users to select a date with 3 drop-downs, for the month, day, and year.

 ![Dropdown date component](images/xbl-dropdown-date.png)

+## Default

+By default, the years show from 1970 to the current year.

 ## Configuration

+### From Orbeon Forms 2020.1

+The values for the start and end year are determined as with the [`fr:component-param-value()`](/xforms/xpath/extension-functions/extension-form-runner.md#fr-component-param-value) function, in the following order:

+1. `start-year` and `end-year` attributes on the control
+2. Form-level settings (in the `fr-form-metadata` instance)
+3. `oxf.xforms.xbl.fr.dropdown-date.start-year.*.*` property with app/form wildcards
+4. `oxf.xforms.xbl.fr.dropdown-date.start-year` property

+All values are evaluated as AVTs.

+For backward compatibility, a value can be an XPath expression, as follows:

+- The value is evaluated as an AVT.
+If the result is castable as an integer, the value is used as an integer.
+- The value is evaluated as an XPath expression.

+Starting Orbeon Forms 2020.1, dynamic values should be written as AVTs and not plain XPath expressions.

+### Until Orbeon Forms 2019.2

 The values for the start and end year are determined as follows: